openeew/openeew-nodered/README.md

 ```

 ## Node-RED flow examples in this repository:

+Learn how to implement OpenEEW Node-RED dashboards using these example flows.

+Four examples are provided in the [flows](https://github.com/openeew/openeew-nodered/flows) folder.

 ---
-### A flow that displays Earthquake Early Warning Sensor Alerts on a map
+### Example #1 - A flow that displays Earthquake Early Warning Sensor Alerts on a map

+This flow plots the OpenEEW sensors on a map of Mexico and displays their seismic activity status.
+The flow subscribes to the live data feed of the sensors using MQTT.
+If any of the sensors have not checked in for 30 seconds mark the sensor offline.
+If the seismic algorithm detects shaking, mark the sensor in red and send a Twilio SMS alert to warn residents to seek safety.

 ![OpenEEW Alert Dashboard](images/openeew-quakemap-v1-dashboard.png?raw=true "OpenEEW Dashboard")
 <p align="center">